 After the P.O. announces her procedures, her job is to keep the chamber moving.
-After the hamber moving has peech, sit is nould call on questioners.
+After each speech, she should call on questioners.
 Questioners should be determined in roughly the same way that speakers are, by precedence and recency.
 Finally, the P.O. should attempt to move around the room with questions as randomly and efficiently as possible.